top of page

 Collaborators: Tim Mason

-Laura has collaborated on several dry stone walling projects with experienced wallers Tim Mason, Eric Sainvet, Richard Grey, among others.
-These mentors have been invaluable in shaping Laura’s knowledge in dry stone construction as well as integrating her into the community of wallers around London.
+We have collaborated on several dry stone walling projects with experienced masons and wallers around London.
+These mentors have been invaluable in shaping our knowledge in dry stone construction as well as integrating us into the community of wallers.
 The majority of the projects have been completed in small villages, such as Cuddesdon and Wootton, and consist of a boundary wall, terraces, or retaining walls.
-These have all been built without the use of mortar, and use reclaimed stone, chalk, flint, and earth from the site, as well as an additional delivery of locally quarried stone when neccessary.
-These projects have reinforced Laura’s understanding of dry stone construction and have allowed her to develop the skills required when working with irregular materials.
-The creativity which emerge from these circumstances of frugality demonstrate a respect for land as well as a passion for working with natural materials.
-Humble and resourceful.
+These have all been built without the use of mortar, and use reclaimed stone, chalk, flint, and earth from the site, as well as an additional delivery of locally quarried stone when necessary.
+These projects have reinforced our understanding of dry stone construction and have allowed us to develop the skills required when working with irregular and found materials.
+The creativity which emerge from these circumstances of frugality demonstrate a respect for the land and its resources.

-Here is a list of proverbs that have been exchanged while working with stone:
+This is a list of proverbs which have been exchanged while working with stone:

 A stone must be restful.